lutierigb/shell-things/oputus-readme.md

 #### New MT Version availabe

-This feature will send a push notification when the Metatrader live update tool detects and downloads a new version.
+This feature, which if off by default, will send a push notification when the Metatrader live update tool detects and downloads a new version.
 The notification will be send only once, when a new version is detected.

 Note: this feature requires a one-time setup to work.
 You basically have to open a Command Prompt(as Administrator) and run a single command that will create a symlink(i.e. mklink /d ...).
 The exact command depends on your installation path so load the EA and check the **Experts** tab for the exact command.
 Run it and reload the EA.
 If everything is right now in the Experts tab you should see **MT Version detection: Setup complete!**